Progressive Discipline: Policy & Tips (+ Free Sample)

 In every instance, consultation with HR and maybe even an employment lawyer should occur.
 An employee termination has legal hurdles, and you want to make sure you get everything right.

 While it’s never easy to terminate an employee, it’s ultimately in everyone’s best interest.
 Your company will benefit from replacing the employee with a more effective worker.
-You will show your existing employees that you take action when necessary.
+You will show your existing employees you take action when necessary.
 The terminated employee will see the consequences of their actions and hopefully make adjustments that help them become successful.

 Appeals